SciPhi-AI/agent-search/README.md

      python -m agent_search.script.populate_dbs populate_sqlite
      ```

-     This creates a SQLite database `open_web_search.db` in the `data` directory.
+     This creates a SQLite database `agent_search.db` in the `data` directory.
 This script can be readily adopted to your own bespoke datasets.
 For a direct installation of the 1TB data into the database, please use [insert link].

 2. **Start Qdrant (vector database) Service with Docker**:
    - Run Qdrant service in a Docker container with this command, which sets up the necessary ports and storage: